elroychibex/divi-tips-and-hacks/README.md

 .bottom-row class is for the lower row that will overlap the top-row.
 Adjust the -171px to your choice.
 (Give the classes to your rows and apply the css in Advanced>>Main Element section)

 # Hack 8
+This piece of code changes your Divi Mobile Menu and gives it a Mobile App feel.

 # Hack 9
+This Hack helps you collapse your Mobile Menu dropdown items.
+Instead of leaving it bare and long.
+Navigate to Divi Theme Options>> Integrations>> Add code to the body and Paste everything there.